 * SugarWiki/AwesomeMusic: [[AwesomeMusic/PaperMario Has its own page.]]

-%%** Rawk Hawk and Cortez in the second game.
+%%** Rawk Hawk, Cortez and the Shadow Queen in the second game.

 %%** Dimentio in the third game. [[spoiler:Including Super Dimentio.]]